peterp415/ll-deploy.junos/README.md

-The `vagrant-junos` plugin (https://github.com/JNPRAutomate/vagrant-junos) provides for network interface and ssh key provisioning, based off the standard vagrant configuration items `config.vm.network` and `config.ssh.private_key_path`
+The `vagrant-junos` plugin (https://github.com/JNPRAutomate/vagrant-junos) provides for network interface and ssh key provisioning, based off the standard vagrant configuration items such as `config.vm.network` and `config.ssh.private_key_path`.
+So the Vagrant-defined network interfaces and default "insecure public key" will be set up automatically.

-Note that the standard Vagrant shell provisioner does not work for JunOS guests.
-Running a random shell script on these images results in "Authentication error".

-To automatically provision, we'd have to use something like an extension of the `vagrant-host-shell` or `vagrant-junos` Vagrant plugins (using the vagrant communication channel) or something like expect or pexpect.
-See expect Automatic VM Provisioning below.
+To complete the provisioning setup, we use a python-pexpect script to set up the management interface.
+For details see Automatic VM Provisioning below.

 To bring up the environment:

     vagrant up

-Vagrant expects you to manage the devices through their `ge-0/0/0` interfaces with its port forwarding etc.  For simplicity we are going to Ansible manage through the "internal" `ge-0/0/1` interfaces via their static IPs on host-only networks.

-Log in to the SRX devices and set some bootstrap configuration to allow management via Ansible:

-    vagrant ssh srx1-left
-    root@srx1-left% cli
-    root@srx1-left> edit

-    set system services netconf ssh
-    set security zones security-zone trust interfaces ge-0/0/1.0 set security zones security-zone trust host-inbound-traffic system-services ping set security zones security-zone trust host-inbound-traffic system-services ssh set security zones security-zone trust host-inbound-traffic system-services netconf

-    commit comment "Enable netconf management" and-quit

-NETCONF needs the ssh key to be active, so be sure to:
+NETCONF over SSH via Ansible needs the Vagrant ssh key to be active, so be sure to:

     ssh-add ~/.vagrant.d/insecure_private_key

-Note that these interface IP addresses are already set by the `vagrant-junos` plugin:

-    # set interfaces ge-0/0/1 unit 0 family inet address 172.16.10.10/24
-    # set interfaces ge-0/0/2 unit 0 family inet address 172.16.100.20/24

-Optionally, some untrust zone interface and policy settings handy for debugging might be:

-    set security zones security-zone untrust interfaces ge-0/0/2.0 set security policies from-zone untrust to-zone trust policy allow-ping set security policies from-zone untrust to-zone trust policy allow-ping match source-address any set security policies from-zone untrust to-zone trust policy allow-ping match destination-address any set security policies from-zone untrust to-zone trust policy allow-ping match application junos-icmp-ping set security policies from-zone untrust to-zone trust policy allow-ping then permit insert security policies from-zone untrust to-zone trust policy allow-ping before policy default-deny
+Vagrant expects you to manage the devices through their dhcp-configured `ge-0/0/0` interfaces, using its keys, port forwarding etc.  For simplicity we are going to Ansible manage through the "internal" `ge-0/0/1` interfaces via their static IPs on host-only networks.

+Use the `srx-provision` provisioning script to set some bootstrap configuration that allows this.
+We just provide a dummy password since SSH keys are already in the image:

+  ./srx-provision "vagrant ssh srx1-left" root dummypw ./srx-provision "vagrant ssh srx1-right" root dummypw

-Then you can ssh into the trust interface and test things out:
+Then you can ssh into the devices via their trust interface and test things out:

     ssh -i ~/.vagrant.d/insecure_private_key vagrant@172.16.10.10  # srx1-left
     ssh -i ~/.vagrant.d/insecure_private_key vagrant@172.16.20.10  # srx1-right

 Next we will want to run the Ansible deploy playbook to set up other interfaces, policies and such.

-TODO: Where do the Vagrants get their key for root ssh, as configured in:
-    system root-authentication ssh-rsa
-Looks like there are keys in ./.vagrant/machines/<name>/virtualbox/private_key that correspond to what gets put into root-authentication, but where to get the other half for future configuration?
-I think this is done with config.ssh.insert_key = true (default), which "will automatically insert a keypair to use for SSH, replacing Vagrant's default insecure key inside the machine if detected."
+### SRX Vagrant VM Deployment

 Check, then deploy:

-    ansible-playbook -i inventory/vagrant/inventory deploy.yml --diff --check -e 'junos_commit=true' -l srx1-left
+    ansible-playbook -i inventory/vagrant/inventory deploy.yml -e 'junos_commit=true' -l srx1-left --diff --check
-    ansible-playbook -i inventory/vagrant/inventory deploy.yml --diff         -e 'junos_commit=true' -l srx1-left
+    ansible-playbook -i inventory/vagrant/inventory deploy.yml -e 'junos_commit=true' -l srx1-left

 To bring up the tunnel: